vigneshavm/Interview-questions/JS Q.md

 #### **Arrow Functions**

-**Interviewer**: What are arrow functions in JavaScript, and how do they differ from traditional function expressions?

-**Answer**: Arrow functions, introduced in ES6, offer a more concise syntax for writing functions and have the key difference of **lexical scoping** for `this`.
+ Arrow functions, introduced in ES6, offer a more concise syntax for writing functions and have the key difference of **lexical scoping** for `this`.
 Unlike regular functions, they do not have their own `this`, `arguments`, `super`, or `new.target`.

 **Example**:
 ```javascript